stanfordnlp/dspy/docs/docs/quick-start/getting-started-02.md

 In general, you have the following tools:

 1. Explore better system architectures for your program, e.g. what if we ask the LM to generate search queries for the retriever?
-See this notebook(link) or the STORM pipeline(link).
+See this [notebook](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/intro.ipynb) or the [STORM pipeline](https://arxiv.org/abs/2402.14207) built in DSPy.
-2. Explore different prompt optimizers or weight optimizers.
+2. Explore different [prompt optimizers](https://arxiv.org/abs/2406.11695) or [weight optimizers](https://arxiv.org/abs/2407.10930).
 See the **[Optimizers Docs](/docs/building-blocks/optimizers)**.
-3. Scale inference time compute using DSPy Optimizers, e.g. this notebook(link).
+3. Scale inference time compute using DSPy Optimizers, e.g. this [notebook](https://github.com/stanfordnlp/dspy/blob/main/examples/agents/multi_agent.ipynb).
-4. Cut cost by distilling to a smaller LM, via prompt or weight optimization, e.g. [this notebook](/docs/deep-dive/optimizers/bootstrap-fewshot) or [this notebook](/docs/deep-dive/optimizers/copro).
+4. Cut cost by distilling to a smaller LM, via prompt or weight optimization, e.g. [this notebook](https://github.com/stanfordnlp/dspy/blob/main/examples/nli/scone/scone.ipynb) or [this notebook](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/examples/qa/hotpot/multihop_finetune.ipynb).

 How do you do decide which ones to proceed with first?